vdubya/BIMJSON/README.md

 ### 2. The Geometry Object
 - The Minimal Viable BIM currently focuses on the "negative space" that is created by walls and not on the walls themselves.
 The "spaces" can consist of rooms, open office areas with many cubicles or of the cubicles themselves, open spaces such as roof areas, parking areas, sport fields, or any other defined polygonal area.
-- The geometry object for a single building part contains a geometry type with a `"coordinates"` array OR it constains a `"GeometryCollection"` with multiple geometries.
+- The geometry object for a single building part contains a geometry type with a `"coordinates"` array OR it contains a `"GeometryCollection"` with multiple geometries.
 - GeoJSON `"Polygons"` contain an array of coordinates for a polygon without a hole or multiple arrays of coordinates where the first array is the outer ring of the polygon followed by arrays for the holes.
 - The outer ring of `"coordinates"` for `"Floors"` and `"Spaces"` and the `"coordinates"` for the point geometry of `"Components"` always consist of dimensions for all three axes. `"Holes"` (inner rings) and `"arcs"` only contain `"X"` and `"Y"` values.
 - A BIMJSON `"ComplexPolygon"` contains an array of coordinates followed by an array of `"arc"` objects for curved edges.
 This may be followed by an array of `"hole"` objects which in turn may contain `"arc"` objects as well.
 The `"arcs"` are defined by `"center"`, the `"start_index"` of the polygon point where the arc starts, and `"is_anticlockwise"` as the direction of the arc.
 The following examples show the GeoJSON `"Polygon"` with a hole and the BIMJSON `"ComplexPolygon"`.
 A graphic illustration for the constructions of arcs is shown below.